 Quality control is an important part of our quality management system, it is how we check the quality of care we provide and how we promote the importance of standards across the organisation.
-Quality control is our real time systems for managing quality.
+Quality control is our real time system for managing quality.

-Responsibility for quality control sits across the whole organisation and as part of our quality management system, service groups and specialities will have in place their own rigorous and proactive quality management systems.
-Issues and assurance from these systems will be reported into our quality governance structures.
+Responsibility for quality control sits across the whole organisation and as part of our quality management system, service groups and specialities will have in place their own rigorous and proactive quality management systems which mirror the responsibilities at corporate level.

-Our quality management system incudes how we ensure that services we commission have effective and active quality control systems in place and that there are route for escalation and support for these services.
+Our quality management system includes how we ensure that the services we commission have effective and active quality control systems in place and that there are routes for escalation and support for these services.

-We recognise the important role that independent review plays in quality control and commit to working with external bodies such as Health Inspectorate Wales and Wales Audit Office to respond to recommendations and learning from their reviews of our care and that of other organisations.
+We recognise the important role that independent review plays in quality control and are committed to working with external bodies such as Health Inspectorate Wales and Audit Wales to respond to recommendations and learning from their reviews of our care, our structures to support quality and to learning from their reviews of other organisations.